PBRjr/Fantasy_Novel/Scene strange altered.md

 It lunged, outstretched arms ending in long, razor sharp claws.
 Vale tried to step away, but in his shaking panic his foot slipped, causing him to fall back.
 The second altered sailed through the space his body just occupied.

 Vale scrambled to his feet, upturned dirt and dust obscuring his vision and drying his throat.
 He turned to run.
+He actually made it a few steps before an unseen force tackled him to the ground.
+A sudden pain rushed into his left shoulder, accompynied by a tearing sensation as the creature ripped its claw from him.
+Vale could actually hear  cries of excitement the creature